 - Format: APFS or Mac OS Extended (Journaled), as recommended by Disk Utility

 - Click Erase Volume Group.
 If you can't see this button, click Erase instead.

 - If asked, enter your Apple ID.
 Forgotten your Apple ID?

-- Quit Disk Utility to return to the utilities window.
+- When you've finished, close Disk Utility to return to the utilities window.

-- If you want to start up again from the disk you've erased, select Reinstall macOS in the utilities window, then click Continue and follow the onscreen instructions to reinstall macOS.
+- If you want your Mac to start up again from the volume you've just erased, select Reinstall macOS in the utilities window, then click Continue and follow the onscreen instructions.
+Find out more about reinstalling macOS.

 If you can't see Macintosh HD in Disk Utility

 Your built-in startup disk should be the first item listed in the Disk Utility sidebar.
 It's called Macintosh HD unless you've changed its name.
 If you can't see it there, choose Apple menu > Shut Down, then unplug all non-essential devices from your Mac and try again.

 If your disk still doesn't appear in Disk Utility or Disk Utility reports that the erase process has failed, your Mac may need a service.
 If you need help, please contact Apple Support.